gusfeliciano/gusfeliciano.github.io/README.md

 # Gus Feliciano's Personal Website

-Welcome to the repository for my personal website!
-This site serves as a hub for my professional information, projects, and potentially blog posts.
+Welcome to the repository for my personal website hosted on github pages!
+I personally prefer a actual website but this is a great example for someone looking for a no frills personal portfolio with $0 cost setup!
 You can visit the live site at [https://gusfeliciano.github.io](https://gusfeliciano.github.io).

 ## About This Site